Date Of Birth:

-Name at birth: Hilary Mary ThompsonHilary Mantel's fictional account of King Henry VIII's minister Thomas Cromwell earned her the Man Booker Prize twice -- for Wolf Hall and Bring Up the Bodies, the first two novels of a trilogy.
-Mantel began her career studying law, and earned a degree in Jurisprudence in 1973.
+Name at birth: Hilary Mary ThompsonHilary Mantel's fictional account of King Henry VIII's minister Thomas Cromwell earned her the Man Booker Prize twice -- for 2009's Wolf Hall and 2012's Bring Up the Bodies, the first two novels of a trilogy.
+Hilary Mantel began her career studying law, and earned a degree in Jurisprudence in 1973.
 Rather than go into law, however, Mantel began writing novels.
 She had a long journey to fame.
 In the meantime, she and her husband lived in Botswana and Saudi Arabia, with Mantel often suffering ill health and pain from endometriosis.
 Her first novel, Every Day is Mother's Day, was published in 1985.
-Since her first novel, Mantel has been a prolific essayist and reviewer, and the author of historical fiction that pleases critics and sells.
+After her first novel, Mantel proved herself as a prolific essayist and reviewer, and as the author of historical fiction that pleases critics and sells millions of copies.
 Wolf Hall was made into a TV mini-series in 2015, starring Mark Rylance and Damian Lewis.
-Mantel's other books include the memoir Giving Up the Ghost (2003), and the novels A Place of Greater Safety (written in the 1970s, but not published until 1992), Fludd (1989), The Giant, O'Brien (1998) and Beyond Black (2005).
+The third novel in her trilogy, The Mirror & The Light, was published in 2020.
+Hilary Mantel's other books included the memoir Giving Up the Ghost (2003), and the novels A Place of Greater Safety (written in the 1970s, but not published until 1992), Fludd (1989), The Giant, O'Brien (1998) and Beyond Black (2005).

 Hilary Mantel caused a kerfuffle in 2015, with the publication of the fantasy story “The Assassination of Margaret Thatcher.”